The San Diego Family Vacation Guide: Plan Here with Expert Tips

 When Rates Are Best

-October is one of the best times of the year for a San Diego family vacation as the tourism board organizes an annual Kids Free San Diego event.
+However, October is one of the best times of the year for a San Diego family vacation.
+Our tourism board, of which I’m a member, organizes an annual Kids Free San Diego event.

 The entrance to the San Diego Zoo.